 There was no greater time in American history than the wild west.
 This was the age of exploration, and as the men and women of a new nation made their way westward, many of them made a name for themselves.
-Everyone is familiar with names like Wild Bill Hickok, Wyatt Earp and Billy the Kid.
-However, there were also many famous women who staked their claim and helped write the history of the wild west.
+Everyone is familiar with names like Wild Bill Hickok, Wyatt Earp, and Billy the Kid.
+However, many famous women staked their claim and helped write the history of the wild west.

 These women had to be strong and independent, and nobody made it very far out west without knowing how to use a gun.
-Women like Annie Oakley, Calamity Jane and Belle Star were breaking through gender barriers in a male-dominated society.
+Women like Annie Oakley, Calamity Jane, and Belle Star broke through gender barriers in a male-dominated society.
 These women helped to shape our nation and left a lasting impact on the American story.
 Here are a few of their inspiring stories.

 Annie Oakley was perhaps the most famous female shooter in American history.
 Even today, many skilled marksmen still marvel at the amazing shooting feats she performed on stage.
 Born Phoebe Ann Moses in 1860, she became one of the most famous women of the 19th century.

 Oakley learned to shoot at a young age because her family’s livelihood depended on her hunting and trapping skills.
-She became famous when she joined the legendary Buffalo Bill’s Wild West Show, which introduced her to a much larger audience.
+She became famous when she joined the legendary Buffalo Bill’s Wild West Show, introducing her to a much larger audience.

 It wasn’t like Oakley to miss her target, as she earned the nickname “Little Sure Shot” from Sitting Bull, who was also a member of Buffalo Bill’s Wild West Show.
-Throughout her life, Oakley never forgot about her early years in poverty, and she often donated a portion of her earnings to charity.
+Oakley never forgot about her early years in poverty throughout her life, and she often donated a portion of her earnings to charity.

 Oakley was also a leader in an early feminism movement.
 When the U.S. was preparing for the Spanish-American War in 1898, she gathered a group of 50 female sharpshooters to join the Army.
 They were turned away, but it didn’t stop Oakley from teaching other women how to shoot.
 She is credited with teaching over 15,000 women how to handle a firearm.